AdrianStrugala/AdrianStrugala.github.io/README.md

 **Online Resume of myself**

-Using:
-This theme is designed by Xiaoying Riley at 3rd Wave Media (http://themes.3rdwavemedia.com/)
+Using theme designed by Xiaoying Riley at 3rd Wave Media (http://themes.3rdwavemedia.com/)

 Made this into a Jekyll Theme by Sharu725 (https://github.com/sharu725/online-cv/)